ns-r/ns-links/content/vocations/supply-assistant.md

 - Most personnel work from 0800hrs to 1730hrs
 - Only larger depots have canteens, smaller depots consume meals as out-rations

+### Courses and progression
+Names have been "blurred".

+#### Forklift course

+NSFs receive SAF Military Driving License and Singapore Workforce Skill Qualification Forklift Operator certificate on completion of the course.

+#### "Fireball" course

+- 6-week stay-out course
+- Marching not required

+#### Ammo SCS

+- Specialist Cadet Graduation with 3SG rank